 Key Aspects of Implementation

-Capacity development materials were adapted from the Regional Fit for School program to apply to the Tanzanian context.
+Capacity development materials were adapted from the Regional Fit for School programme to apply to the Tanzanian context.
 Additional capacity development efforts included strengthening School WASH (SWASH) clubs.

 Piloting focused in the Kilimanjaro region and reached 17,146 pupils in 20 schools in the first year of implementation.
 In the second year of implementation, the programme was expanded to an additional 12 schools.